NexaAI/octopus-v4/README.md

 The file structure of this GitHub repository is organized as follows:
 - `main.py`: This is the primary script for running the Octopus v4 model.
 - `build_graph`: Contains methods for constructing and managing the graph of language models.
 This includes operations such as creating, updating, and deleting nodes and edges.
 - `specialized_models`: Here, you'll find the **training code** along with a tutorial on how to prepare your data and train the specialized models.
-We provide support for two different frameworks: Hugging Face Transformers and PyTorch Lightning, to facilitate your training process.
+We provide code based on Hugging Face Transformers TRL library, to facilitate your training process.
 Feel free to raise any issues or questions you encounter during training.
 - `specialized_models_inference`: Here, you can find the **inference code** for the specialized models.
 This code is used to work with octopus-v4 model through the graph of language models, the entrance is the `specialized_infer.py` file.